-In my experience most of the health care crises seem to be concentrated in the first 4 weeks of a calf's life.
+In my experience most of the health care crises seem to be concentrated in the first four weeks of a calf's life.
 During the first week there can be calves that look fine one feeding, down the next and dead a few hours later.
-Between weeks 1 and 2 some calves may come down with devastatingly severe scours.
-In addition, especially when calves are challenged by adverse weather conditions, it seems as though there are always fresh cases of pneumonia more often than is desirable.
+Between weeks one and two some calves may come down with devastatingly severe scours.
+And especially when calves are challenged by adverse weather conditions, it seems as though there are always fresh cases of pneumonia more often than is desirable.